LEGWORK: A python package for computing the evolution and detectability of stellar-origin gravitational-wave sources with space-based detectors: Use cases

 The most fundamental use case of \lw{} is to compute the SNR of an individual binary system.
 This can be accomplished in \lw{} with only two lines of code - one line to set up the source and another to compute the SNR.
 As an example one could consider a binary with the parameters

 where $m_1, m_2$ are the primary and secondary masses, $d$ is the distance to the source, $f_{\rm orb}$ is the orbital frequency and $e$ is the eccentricity.
 As we do not specify a position, polarisation or inclination, \lw{} will calculate the SNR averaged over these quantities.
+If a user specifies the position, then if either of the polarisation or inclination are not specified then they will be randomly generated.
+LEGWORK does not allow users to specify polarisations or inclinations without positions as we presume that the user must know the position if they know the polarisation or inclination of the source.
 One can now instantiate a source in \lw{} using these parameters (leaving the mission parameters as the default values, such that we compute the SNR for a 4-year LISA mission).
 As shown in the linked demo, \lw{} quickly computes that the SNR of this binary is $4.49$.
 In the background, \lw{} decides which SNR approximation is most applicable given the eccentricity of the binary and whether it is stationary in frequency space.

 This can be generalised to a population of many binary systems with ease.
 Instead of inputting single values for each parameter, one can input arrays of values where each entry corresponds to a different binary.
 As an example, we can take the same parameters as above for 3 different binaries but vary the primary as $m_1 = [5, 10, 15] \unit{M_{\odot}}$.
 Using \lw{} we find that the SNR for each of these cases is $\rho = [2.47, 4.49, 7.85]$.
+This also need not be limited to a 4-year LISA mission.
+With \lw{} we can additionally specify various parameters for the detector.
+For example, using \lw{} we can find that, for a 5-year TianQin mission with no confusion noise, the SNR for each of these cases is $\rho = [1.07, 1.95, 3.41]$.